-Make beautiful DIY Paper Lanterns for your home decor.
-Easy and fun budget friendly decor!
+Make beautiful DIY Paper Lanterns for easy, budget friendly home decor.

-This week I vow to put the finishing touches on my winter mantle!
+This week we are putting the finishing touches on our winter mantle!
 I was starting to get a little bit worried that spring was coming.
 We had a couple rain storms that melted all our snow.
-But then the big daddy snow storm came and dumped about 8 inches on us and I realized I still had time to get my winter mantle all ready to share with you.
+But then the big daddy snow storm came and dumped about 8 inches on us and I realized I still had time to get my winter mantel all ready to share with you.
 So today I am sharing how I made these DIY paper lanterns.
 Yep, you read that right, these are made out of paper.

 I actually made 3 of these lanterns for Christmas.
 You may have noticed them in our Christmas home tour.
 I put the red one away, but the silver and white one were perfect for winter (and really anytime).
 You better believe I will be using these lanterns lots more this year.
 They are perfect for the rustic farmhouse style that I love.

 To make cutting out these DIY paper lanterns much easier, I used my Silhouette Cameo cutting machine.
 You may notice I am slightly obsessed with this little craft machine.
-I use it for a lot of my projects, and I even participate in a monthly challenge with lots of other amazing bloggers to make items with the Silhouette.
 However, you can make these lanterns without it.
-A good pair of scissors and an x-acto knife can do the same thing if you have a bit of patience.
+A good pair of scissors and an x-acto knife can do the same thing if you have a little bit of patience.

 How to Make DIY Paper Lanterns